-For starters the government has given the “green light” in order for applications to be submitted to any Immigration Office throughout the country.
+For starters, the government has given the “green light” in order for applications to be submitted to any Immigration Office throughout the country.
 This has mitigated the problem that was created by the previous limitations that applied which only allowed the investors to apply for their residence permits to the corresponding Immigration Office that the property purchase took place.

 As one can imagine the “popular” Immigration Offices which were naturally placed around the capital city of Athens were so heavily overcrowded during the past two years that could no longer accommodate application appointments; at least not within a year’s period.
 This lack of fast processing has been a great limiting factor that could easily discourage any potential investor from getting engaged in such a time-consuming process and lead him to other competitive European programs.

 Thankfully, that problem has been overcome by the recent amendments and nowadays we can actually speak about a “fast-track” residency program by following the alternative route described above.
-Of course there is always room for improvement to further “defeat the monster of Greek bureaucracy” and this is also well known to the Greek Government which seems determined to make the best out of this program by identifying the faults and the reforms necessary to end those faults.
+Of course, there is always room for improvement to further “defeat the monster of Greek bureaucracy” and this is also well known to the Greek Government which seems determined to make the best out of this program by identifying the faults and the reforms necessary to end those faults.

-One of the suggestions that our law firm has already shared with the current Greek Government is the creation of separate Immigration Offices that would be dedicated in serving only investors and their family members.
+One of the suggestions that our law firm has already shared with the current Greek Government is the creation of separate Immigration Offices that would be dedicated to serving only investors and their family members.
 This would definitely decongest the crowded Immigration Offices and upscale the Golden Visa program by offering more flexibility and fast procedures to the investors.

-Furthermore the Greek Government has announced the suspension of the 24% VAT that applied to newly constructed real estate which was also a limiting factor for investors looking to buy new or unfinished properties.
+Furthermore, the Greek Government has announced the suspension of the 24% VAT that applied to newly constructed real estate which was also a limiting factor for investors looking to buy new or unfinished properties.
 The relevant official bill has been put into effect almost two weeks ago.
-This will certainly broaden the real estate options of the investors and at the same time it will give a significant boost to the Greek construction field.
+This will certainly broaden the real estate options of the investors and at the same time, it will give a significant boost to the Greek construction field.

 There are more ongoing projects related to the attraction of new investors that have already been set in motion.

-For example the reshaping of the area of Hellinikon (known as the “Hellinikon Project”) is one of the most ambitious development projects ever undertaken in Greece.
+For example, the reshaping of the area of Hellinikon (known as the “Hellinikon Project”) is one of the most ambitious development projects ever undertaken in Greece.
 The development of the Metropolitan Park along with the upgrade and restoration of the coast are the main aspects of the project.

-The Hellinikon Project is expected to make a great impact on the Athens Riviera and have greater positive influence on a much wider area.
+The Hellinikon project is expected to make a great impact on the Athens Riviera and have a greater positive influence on a much wider area.
 The region's revitalization program has been designed to positively influence the local, regional and national economy, adding significant new investments, employment opportunities and new impetus to development in key areas such as tourism, culture, entrepreneurship, research and the environment.
-To sum up it is a promising investment project that will ultimately have positive effects in the national economy by creating new investment opportunities.
+To sum up it is a promising investment project that will ultimately have positive effects on the national economy by creating new investment opportunities.

 So what comes next regarding the expansion and optimization of the well-established Greek RBI program?